spydr1/spark_docs/terms.md

 We will provide you with prior notice of any scheduled changes to the Services you are using.
 Changes to these Legal Terms will become effective  fifteen (15)  days after the notice is given, except if the changes apply to  new functionality,  security updates,  bug fixes, and  a court order, in which case the changes will be effective immediately.
 By continuing to use the Services after the effective date of any changes, you agree to be bound by the modified terms.
-If you disagree with such changes, you may terminate Services as per the section  "[TERM AND TERMINATION](https://app.termly.io/builder/websites/a1dd2cf1-0e70-434c-a965-69ee3f0e3c1b/documents/9428520/Other%20Considerations/Marketing%20and%20Promotional%20Communications#terms)."
+If you disagree with such changes, you may terminate Services as per the section  "[TERM AND TERMINATION]."